paulorsfaria/42_Fractol_Resources/README.md

 >
 > Where $r_n = a_n + b_ni$

 > This is the **Fundamental Theorem of Algebra**, proved by Carl Friedrich Gauss in 1799.
-It states that every polynomial equation of degree n with complex number coefficients has n roots, or solutions, in the complex numbers.
 > - [Fundamental Theorem of Algebra - Britannica](https://www.britannica.com/science/fundamental-theorem-of-algebra)

 In the context of functions with real number inputs and outputs, where one can picture the association between inputs and outputs as a graph, Newton's method has straightforward visual meaning with tangent lines intersecting the x-axis.